Tandjung Sari Hotel – Oozes tradition and charm in a top-notch location.

 - Shuttle Bus: To reach any town outside of southern Bali and one that is popular with tourists (e.g. Ubud), buy a ticket at a travel agency for a shuttle bus.
 Some companies pick up guests from their hotels, but services for Perama, the only island-wide operator, leave from its inconvenient office on Jalan Hang Tuah on the other side of the golf course in northern Sanur.
 The Kura-Kura Bus company links Sanur with Ubud and the rest of southern Bali, but schedules are convoluted and routes, confusing.

 All places listed below are towards the south, down the main street:

 - The Wicked Parrot – Nightly music (often Irish-themed), shady setting, and friendly service.

 - The Porch Café – Quasi-1920’s décor for coffee, pastries, healthy sandwiches, tapas, and several vegetarian options.
 The burgers are big and service, attentive.
 Opposite The Wicked Parrot.

 - Three Monkeys – Attracts the same crowd night after night for wine, pizza, grills, salads, pasta, and funky live music.
 Just past The Porch.

 - Retro Kitchen & Bar – Indonesian specials, desserts, pizza, and children’s menu in an attractive setting.
 400m south of the hotel.

-- Hardy’s – Supermarket with a few other shops attached, but is very modest compared to Kuta.
+- Hardy’s – Supermarket with a few other shops attached, but very modest compared to Kuta.
 About 650m south along the main street.

-- The massive 18-hole Bali Beach Golf Course dominates northern Sanur, about 1.5 km away.
+- Bali Beach Golf Course – This massive 18-hole course dominates northern Sanur, about 1.5 km away.